briansimiyuj/doctor-appointment-app/README.md

         f.
 Create a new cancellation reason object with the provided reason, alternative, timestamp, and appointment details
         g.
 Store the updated cancellation reasons object back to localStorage with the appointment ID as the key

+      4. Store the appointment cancellation in schedule history
+        a.
+Create a ScheduleHistoryItem object with unique ID, appointment data, and "cancelled" action type
+        b.
+Set the timestamp to current ISO string and include the cancellation reason and alternative
+        c.
+Set performedBy field with doctor information from the appointment or fallback to DummyAppointment data
+        d.
+Add optional notes describing the cancellation action
+        e.
+Retrieve existing schedule history from localStorage using "scheduleHistory" key
+        f.
+Append the new history item to the existing history array
+        g.
+Store the updated schedule history array back to localStorage for audit trail purposes

     ### Reject Appointment Modal Component